cherryyui/cherryyui/README.md

  ♡⁔⁔ Always the #1 Kirby fan ⁔⁔♡

-   ★  I usually dont always accept friend requests - Please dont take it personal if I dont friend you back! ★
+   ★  I usually dont always accept friend requests - Please dont take it personal if I dont friend you back! ★ If you ARE friended and I unadd you, I most likely either forgot who you are or we arent close and dont talk!

    ︶ I change my profile a lot so dont mind that.. also, my most commonly used online names are yui and cherry!